Tianeptine: Pharmacokinetics

 The bioavailability of tianeptine is approximately 99%.
 Its plasma protein binding is about 95%.
 The metabolism of tianeptine is hepatic, via β-oxidation.
 CYP enzymes are not involved, which limits the potential for drug-drug interactions.
 Maximal concentration is reached in about an hour and the elimination half-life is 2.5 to 3 hours.
 The elimination half-life has been found to be increased to 4 to 9 hours in the elderly.
 Tianeptine is usually packaged as a sodium salt but can also be found as tianeptine sulfate, a slower-releasing formulation patented by Janssen in 2012.
 In 2022 Tonix Pharmaceuticals received permission from the US FDA to conduct phase II clinical trials on tianeptine hemioxalate extended-release tablets designed for once-daily use.
 The project was discontinued in late 2023 because of disappointing results in clinical trials.

 Tianeptine has two active metabolites, MC5 (a pentanoic acid derivative of the parent compound) and MC3 (a propionic acid derivative).
 MC5 has a longer elimination half-life of approximately 7.6 hours, and takes about a week to reach steady-state concentration under daily-dosing.
 MC5 is a mu-opioid agonist but not delta-opioid agonist, with EC50 at the mu-opioid receptor of 0.545 μM (vs 0.194 μM for tianeptine).
 MC3 is a very weak mu-opioid agonist, with an EC50 of 16 μM.
 Tianeptine is excreted 65% in the urine and 15% in feces.

 Chemistry

-In terms of chemical structure, it is similar to tricyclic antidepressants (TCAs), but it has significantly different pharmacology and important structural differences, so it is not usually grouped with them.
+In terms of chemical structure, tianeptine is similar to tricyclic antidepressants (TCAs), but it has significantly different pharmacology and important structural differences, so it is not usually grouped with them.